-Strategic Implications
+Strategic implications

 In our experience, the composition of a biopharma company's portfolio matters far more than its overall scale.
-Using that principle to guide strategy, biopharmas have options for delivering higher TSR, depending on their starting positions.
+Using that principle to guide strategy, biopharmas have several options for delivering higher TSR, depending on their starting positions.

-• Grow from a leadership position.
+Grow from a leadership position.
 Companies with category-leadership positions have built significant credibility with patients, innovators, key opinion leaders, prescribers and regulators.
 Category leaders have more insights based on data, greater ability to offer solutions beyond the pill and increased opportunity to pursue innovative payer contracts within and across drugs in the category.
 Investing in extending leadership is the best path to creating strong shareholder returns over time.

 That said, categories eventually reach a growth threshold, as innovation hits scientific limits and the standard of care and patient experience become broadly acceptable to patient groups, payers and treating physicians.
 At that point, leadership teams feel compelled to place new bets.
 To avoid a move that would weaken TSR, concentrate investments on one or two new categories, stay focused and chart a path to leadership.

 Navigate diversified portfolios and follower positions.
 Nearly all companies have some follower positions.
 For each position, it is important to evaluate whether the company has a legitimate path to category leadership.
-If the answer is yes, consider amplifying the investment.
-An example is AbbVie Inc., which is taking this approach in targeted segments in hematology.
-First, the company expanded its development program for the leukemia drug Venclexta (venetoclax, which it is developing in partnership with Roche), and then it made the large, reinforcing acquisition of Pharmacyclics Inc., adding the drug Imbruvica (ibrutinib) to its portfolio.
+If the answer is yes, consider amplifying your investment.
+As an example, AbbVie is taking this approach in targeted segments in hematology.
+First, the company expanded its development program for the leukemia drug Venclexta (which it is developing in partnership with Roche) and then made a large, reinforcing acquisition of Pharmacyclics, adding the drug Imbruvica to its portfolio.

 For follower positions with no path to leadership, divesting, swapping out or spinning off assets may improve portfolio focus and shareholder returns.
-The key is to evaluate the portfolio, category by category, and to put more options on the table than have been done historically.
+The key is to evaluate the portfolio, category by category, and to put more options on the table than you may have historically.
 While many leadership teams may not have much experience with divestitures, spin-offs and swaps, a growing number of companies are pursuing such transactions.
-Examples of this trend include Novartis AG's sale of its influenza-vaccine business to CSL Ltd., Bristol-Myers Squibb Co.'s sale of its diabetes division to AstraZeneca PLC and Biogen Inc.'s spin-off of its hemophilia business.
+Examples of this trend include Novartis' sale of its influenza-vaccine business to CSL, Bristol-Myers Squibb's sale of its diabetes division to AstraZeneca and Biogen's spin-off of its hemophilia business.